 Not many recipes can say that they are both an appetizer and a main course, but this recipe for honey garlic meatballs checks both of those boxes.
 You can serve them as an appetizer with toothpicks, or you can turn them into a main dish by serving them over cooked rice, mashed potatoes, or even pasta.
 They’re so versatile and delicious that everyone will love them!

 You'll use a bag of frozen pre-cooked meatballs that go into the bottom of the crock pot.
-Then, an easy sauce is made by mixing together sweet and savory ingredients like honey, brown sugar, ketchup, soy sauce, and of course, garlic!
+Then, an easy sauce is made by mixing together sweet and savory ingredients like honey, brown sugar, ketchup, soy sauce, and, of course, garlic!

 Let the crock pot do all the work in ensuring the meatballs are warmed through and tender while the sauce gets sticky, sweet, and delicious.
 Remove from the crock pot and add to a serving dish as an appetizer or serve with your favorite sides.
 No matter how you enjoy these meatballs, we know this easy crock pot meatball recipe will have a permanent spot on your recipe rotation!